jbakse/compform_notes/docs/week_2_random/index.md

 ## Getting Started Sketching in p5

-For the first few weeks we'll be using p5 for our sketches.
+For the first few weeks, we'll be using p5 for our sketches.
 Rather than create a separate project repo for each sketch, keep your sketches organized on one repo.
 I've created a template project for your sketches.

 We'll run through these steps to get up and running with the template together in class.

 - Starting a New Project
-  - Create a Github Account / Log In to Github
+  - Create a Github Account / Log Into Github
   - Create a Repo on Github
   - Clone the Repo to Your Computer, With Github for Mac
   - Add/Modify A `README.md` File